 Fatigue will generally lead you to make poor money decisions.
 These include:

 For example, most grocery stores and supermarkets will place candy, baked goods, and other special deals near the registers.
-Because you have been making a series of decisions in-store about what to buy, the brand, quantity, etc., you are less likely to resist the quick deals and items near the register.
-How often have you reached out to add an item to your shopping basket that was not on your buying list?
+Because you’ve been making decisions in-store about what to buy, the brand, quantity, etc., you are less likely to resist quick deals and items near the register.
+How often have you added an item to your shopping basket that was not on your list?